Draft practice guidance for domiciliary care workers

 Context and next steps

 The guidance is part of a wider initiative to raise the status of the profession.
-We recently consulted on proposals to open the social care register to domiciliary care workers from 2018, with registration possibly becoming mandatory for them from 2020.
+We recently consulted on proposals to open the social care register to domiciliary care workers from 2018, with registration becoming mandatory for them from 2020.
 These proposals are designed to help transform standards of care and raise the status of the social care workforce in Wales.

 All feedback will be considered before we publish the final version in April 2018.